daudix/daudix.one/content/blog/macboy-chronicles/index.md

 ### New Life

-The story begins the same way as BigMac's, but the difference starts at the point of purchase.
+Once upon a time, there was a small 13-inch MacBook Pro, but friends simply called him MacBoy.
+The story begins the same way as [BigMac's](#backstory), but the difference starts at the point of purchase.

 Dad and I arrived at MacBoy's owner's place, checked the same things as when BigMac was purchased: system info window, webcam, and charger.
 After agreeing on the price and coming home, flashing a patched Mojave USB and installing it, the journey continued.